-- Under the Local Government (Northern Ireland) Act 2014 the Council has a statutory duty to 4. make arrangements to secure continuous improvement in the exercise of its functions and to set improvement objectives for each financial year. - 5.
+- 4. Under the Local Government (Northern Ireland) Act 2014 the Council has a statutory duty to make arrangements to secure continuous improvement in the exercise of its functions and to set improvement objectives for each financial year. - 5.
 With the phased introduction of the performance improvement framework, 2017-18 was the first time the Council was required to publish a self-assessment of its prior year improvement performance.
-The improvement audit and assessment work included a review of 2017-18 Annual Improvement Plan and self-assessment report for 2016-17.
-The Local Government Auditor issued the Audit and Assessment Report resulting from this work on 30 November 2017.
-A summary of this work was published in the Council's Annual Improvement Report in March 2018, and is available on the NIAO website.
-The Local Government Auditor did not undertake any special inspections or recommend any formal intervention by the Department. - My Annual Improvement Report summarising the review of the 2018-19 Annual Improvement 6.
-Plan and self-assessment report for 2017-18 will be published in early 2019.
+The improvement audit and assessment work included a review of 2018-19 Annual Improvement Plan and self-assessment report for 2017-18.
+The Local Government Auditor issued the Audit and Assessment Report resulting from this work on 30 November 2018.
+The Local Government Auditor did not undertake any special inspections or recommend any formal intervention by the Department. - 6.
+My Annual Improvement Report summarising the review of the 2019-20 Annual Improvement Plan and self-assessment report for 2018-19 will be published in early 2020.